Ichigo Kurosaki: In other media

 Ichigo appears in four films for the series, including Memories of Nobody, The DiamondDust Rebellion, Fade to Black and Hell Verse.
 He also appears in both of the original video animations; fighting against a Hollow called the Grand Fisher in the first one and combating the rogue Soul Reaper Baishin in the second.
 In the Bleach video games, Ichigo is a playable character, including the Heat the Soul and Blade Battlers series.
 In some games, his Hollow form and Bankai state are available as separate characters.
 In Rock Musical Bleach, a musical based on the Bleach series, Ichigo is played by Tatsuya Isaka.
 His character is featured in two volumes from the Bleach Beat Collection CD soundtrack series which features themes composed by his Japanese voice actor, Masakazu Morita.
 These include the first of them, in which he is the only character and the fourth season's fourth volume along with Rukia.
 Ichigo also appears in the first volume of Bleach Breathless Collection CD soundtrack series together with the embodiment of his Quincy powers that posed as the Zanpakutō spirit Zangetsu.

 Ichigo appears as a playable character in Jump Force.

+In December 2025, Ichigo, alongside fellow characters Rukia, Uryū and Orihime would appear as purchasable skins in Fortnite.